List of Mighty Morphin Power Rangers characters: Squatt and Baboo

 Squatt is a servant of Lord Zedd and Rita Repulsa, the dimwitted sidekick of Baboo.
 Squatt is a short, blue-skinned hobgoblin-like creature with a large horn.
-He wears metal armor and is said to be a mix between a blueberry and a warthog.
+He wears metal armor.
 Squatt is rather excitable and may act like an eager child when Rita has a plan or when the Rangers are having trouble in a battle.
 Squatt is easily frightened by his bosses' bad tempers.
 He is a coward, and rather than fight, he and Baboo often accompany Goldar, Scorpina, and monsters as they attack the Earth, cheering them on.
 However, he often goes to Earth when there is no fight going on, because his main duties are acting as a spy and saboteur, as shown in episodes like "Switching Places", "Foul Play in the Sky", "Calamity Kimberly", and "Rita's Seed of Evil".
 Squatt's birthplace is given as Myrgo, Venus.

 Baboo is the more intelligent of a dimwitted duo consisting of him and Squatt.
 He is a tall, slim, black vampire that resembles a cross between a monkey and a vampire bat with crippled wings.
 Like Finster, he mainly works behind the lines.
 Though spineless and scatterbrained, he is highly creative.
 He serves as Rita's alchemist and potion maker, creating substances and devices for her to use.
 Notable creations include a time device, a punk potion, the monster Shellshock, and the Knasty Knight's sword.
 Baboo is rarely confident in his mistress' plans, but would never say this to her face.
 Like Squatt, he is somewhat cowardly, often going to Earth to scheme or cheer on Goldar and/or Scorpina in battle rather than taking part in a fight himself.
 Both Squatt and Baboo have a relationship with Scorpina reminiscent of a mean older sister bullying her younger brothers.
 Baboo had a great fear of Scorpina saying he remembered the terrible things she did.
 He asks Rita to keep her stinger away from him; Squatt recalls that Scorpina stung Baboo on the head and he complained for a week.
 Baboo's birthplace was given as the Planet of the Pongies.